charmbracelet/markscribe/README.md

 Then you need to go to your repository and add it, `Settings -> Secrets -> New secret`.
 You also need to set your GoodReads user ID in your secrets as `GOODREADS_USER_ID`.

+## Wakatime Authentication

+In order to access any wakatime data you need to provide your api key as `WAKATIME_API_KEY`.
+If you use an alternative wakatime server such as [wakapi](https://github.com/muety/wakapi) or [hackatime](https://github.com/hackclub/hackatime) then export the base wakatime compatible route as `WAKATIME_URL` e.g. `https://waka.hackclub.com/api/compat/wakatime/v1/`.

 ## FAQ

 Q: That's awesome, but can you expose more APIs and data?